Western Krai: Political geography

 It has never constituted one official administrative subdivision (Krai) of Russia but was a common name for two such subdivisions: Northwestern Krai and Southwestern Krai.

-The territory consisted of nine guberniyas: six Belarusian and Lithuanian ones that constituted the Northwestern Krai (Vilna Governorate, Kovno Governorate, Grodno Governorate, Minsk Governorate, Mogilev Governorate and Vitebsk Governorate) and three Ukrainian ones that constituted the Southwestern Krai (Volhynia Governorate, Podolia Governorate and Kiev Governorate).
+The territory consisted of nine governorates: six Lithuanian and Belarusian ones that constituted the Northwestern Krai (Vilna, Kovno, Grodno, Minsk, Mogilev and Vitebsk), which mostly coincided with the former Grand Duchy of Lithuania, and three Ukrainian ones that constituted the Southwestern Krai (Volhynian, Podolia and Kiev).

 History

 Due to its national specifics, the Western Krai had some special laws and elements of government.